Undivided Resources

 Differences in girls

 The latest DSM-5 criteria for a diagnosis of autism also includes this specifier, which may help girls with autism: “Symptoms must be present in the early developmental period (but may not become fully manifest until social demands exceed limited capacities, or may be masked by learned strategies in later life).”
 This one line can help older girls who may be told, “If you had autism, you would have been diagnosed by now.”
-It also identifies the use of masking, a very girl-specific behavior.
+It also identifies the use of masking, which is more common in girls with autism than boys with autism.
 Read more in our article Autism in Girls.

 What are the DSM-5 criteria for autism?